zhafranzainal/basic_gameDev/README.md

 # basic_gameDev
-Covering JavaScript classes, game frameworks like Phaser, and hands-on projects.
+Covering JavaScript classes, game framework which is Phaser, and hands-on projects.

 ## Projects